coleifer/huey/docs/guide.rst

     result = add(1, 2)

-A slightly more verbose way of writing that would be to use the :py:meth:`~TaskWrapper.s` method to create a :py:class:`Task` instance and then enqueue it explicitly:
+An equivalent, but more verbose, way is to use the :py:meth:`~TaskWrapper.s` method to create a :py:class:`Task` instance and then enqueue it explicitly:

 .. code-block:: python